ucan-wg/ucan-community-web/src/routes/index.md

 This is a standard JWT header, plus the extra `uav` field.

-s* alg — the encryption algorithm used to create the UCAN
+* alg — the encryption algorithm used to create the UCAN
 * typ — the type of token this is, this will always be 'JWT'
 * uav — "UCAN version" (so we can track the format of when it was issued)